 “I’m a baby of immigrants,” says Sokunbi.
 “My parents grew up in a specific device in Nigeria.
 They had no concept of the American finance device.
-When you look at the common minority, plenty of them is the primary generation to go to college.
-It’s no longer like they can sit down down with their grandmother or their dad and communicate about cash at the dinner desk.”
+When you look at the common minority, plenty are the primary generation that goes to college.
+It’s no longer like they can sit down with their grandmother or dad and communicate about cash at the dinner desk.”

 This lack of know-how can also cause ladies to feel embarrassed or ashamed to seek economic advice.
 “These women never discovered a comfortable area to have [a conversation] without being made to feel silly because they don’t recognize what finance is or they’ve never budgeted efficaciously before.”
 Her intention with Clever Girl Finance is to exchange that.